 - Wear your watch or jewellery on the other arm.

-You may feel very angry, upset and embarrased by the swelling in your arm.
-After going through treatment for breast cancer, it may feel too much to cope with lymphoedema.
+You may feel very angry, upset and embarrassed by the swelling in your arm.
+After going through treatment for breast cancer, it may feel too much to cope with lymphoedema as well.

-If your arm is very swollen, it can change your self esteem.
+If your arm is very swollen, it can affect your self esteem.
 You might feel less attractive and find it harder to go out and socialise.